MiloDC/PackUp/README.md

 # PackUp 1.2.0
-PackUp is a .NET Core archival library, coded in F# and designed for use primarily in that language.
+PackUp is a .NET archival library, coded in F# and designed for use primarily in that language.
 In addition to compression, it supports predefined edits to archived files.

 #### Supported compression formats:
 - **zip**